 wasn't raining on the heat pump.
 So, onward west it was.
 Around noon we arrived at Camping World in Tucson, AZ.
 Our friends, Art and June Nelson were waiting for us

+pump.
 Luckily, Camping World had just one of the needed part.
-Just for the heck of it, we probably would have purchased a cover for the second heat pump if they'd had one.
-So
+Just for the heck of it, we probably would have purchased a cover for the second heat pump if they'd had

-far, however, the second one hasn't been a problem.
+one.
+So far, however, the second one hasn't been a problem.
 We had a great visit with Art and June over lunch at the Lazy Days Cafe before we moved on once again.
-It felt really
+It

 Once at Palm Creek, our "To Do" list seemed to take on monumental proportions.
 The park was fairly empty of residents and the golf course was closed for re-seeding, so